gggliuye/gggliuye.github.io/Study/MBA/pm/01fpm.md

 * Create a sensor of owneship and urgency.
 * Figure out the right combination of skills and personalities.
 * **Effective communication** : being transparent, upfront with your plans and ideas, and making information available.

+**Governance** (<u>understanding who is in charge</u>): the management framework within which decisions are made and accountability and responsibility are determined.
+* Corporate and project governance